 Just like many humans, mice have a bit of a sweet tooth.
 They like chocolate and peanut butter and will have a great time in your candy cupboard.
 Boxes of cereal are also highly attractive to mice.

 How Do Mice Eat?

-Mice are investigative creatures.
-And this trait holds true for their eating habits as well.
-Mice tend to be very curious about their food, nibbling on many different items they’ve stored rather than feasting on a big chunk of food all at once.
+Mice are investigative creatures, which is a trait that holds true for their eating habits as well.
+They tend to be very curious about their food, nibbling on many different items they’ve stored rather than feasting on a big chunk of food all at once.

-And mice won’t typically eat non-food items.
-So if you find cables, wires, cords, fabrics, boxes, and other items chewed, this is likely because the mouse is building its nest not eating your stuff.
+Mice typically won’t eat non-food items.
+So, if you find chew marks on cables, wires, cords, fabric, boxes, and other items, this is probably because a mouse is building its nest, not eating your stuff.

 Keep Wild Mice Wild

-While mice may love the welcoming buffet that your home provides them, you should do everything you can to keep wild mice out of your home.
-Mice can cause all kinds of issues for you from damaged food and chewed up wires to diseases that they carry.
-So by eliminating foods that wild mice love you will able to keep your home mice-free and keep yourself safe.
+Mice may love the welcoming buffet that your home provides them, but you should do everything you can to keep wild mice out of your home.
+Mice can cause all kinds of issues for you, ranging from damaged food and chewed up wires to the diseases they can carry.
+So, by eliminating foods that wild mice love (or storing them in mouse-proof containers), you’ll able to keep your home mouse free and keep yourself and your family safe.